openaq/openaq.org/content/developers/help/pollutants.md

 ### Carbon Dioxide
 Molecular formula: CO2.
 Carbon dioxide is a greenhouse gas.
 It is formed from the respiration of animals and humans, combustion of fuels and fermentation.
 Plants use carbon dioxide in photosynthesis.
 Anthropogenic uses include refrigerant (“dry ice”), a component in fire extinguishers, beverage carbonation, and inflation of miscellaneous materials.

-## Units of measurement
-Measurements of pollutants are reported in a variety of units depending on how the data is reported from the original data provider.
-Units are not normalized in the OpenAQ system with the exception of converting ppm (part-per million) to ppb (parts-per billion).
-Volume units are not converted to mass units, nor vice versa, they are served as originally reported.